ssorj/quiver/README.md

     <message-id>,<send-time>,<receive-time>\n

-Time values are unix epoch seconds, with at least three digits of sub-second precision.
+Time values are unix epoch milliseconds.

-    10,1472344673.324,1472344673.345
+    10,1472344673324,1472344673345

 ### Messages

-Implementations must give each message an ID based on a numeric sequence.
-They must also set an application property named 'SendTime' containing a double representing the send time in seconds, with sub-second precision represented in the fractional part.
+Implementations must give each message a unique ID to aid debugging.
+They must also set an application property named 'SendTime' containing a long representing the send time in milliseconds.

 ## Todo